 For many years, Mark and I did Marriage Monday posts together.
 We ping-ponged back and forth with “Jill says…” and “Mark says…” talking about marriage challenges, lessons learned, and practical take-aways.
 Those were very popular posts, but they came to a halt when Mark began to go through what we now know was a mid-life crisis.

 Today…and every weekday for the next two weeks, we will be unpacking the storm our marriage went through a little over three years ago.

 Today we’ll start with the facts:

-I remember the day.
-After a long season of confusion, a hard season of ministry, a change in employment, and my 50th birthday, Jill and I were in Florida on a getaway for just the two of us.
+I remember the day well.
+After a long season of confusion, a very hard season of church ministry, a decision to leave pastoring after 20 years, and my 50th birthday, Jill and I were in Florida on a getaway for just the two of us.
 I was emotionally depleted, disillusioned with God, and discouraged in every part of my life, including my marriage.

 We had enjoyed a few low-key days in her parents condo.
 On our last day there all of my emotions collided.
 It seemed our differences were magnified in this time away, God wasn’t changing anything in my life that I was praying about, I wasn’t where I expected to be in life by the time I was 50, we continued to have the same challenges in our marriage year after year, and I decided I was done with it all.

 I now know that I was living out a full blown mid-life crisis.